 After fourteen days in hospital, numerous surgeries and a near-fatal hospital-borne infection, I went home to a wheelchair and a rented hospital bed, with lots more to come.
 Still, at the end of October I limped out to the driveway, kickstarted The Bitch and took it for a ride around the neighborhood.

-I’ve probably made smarter choices in life, but it seemed important at the time!
+I’ve probably made smarter choices in life, but it seemed important at the time, and sure felt good!

 A lot has happened since then, including another makeover of The Bitch and a return to A) another blue paint job, B) another set of fatbob tanks, C) another pogo-stick and D) another windshield, all to accommodate my back and leg injuries.